-Buggies, pushchairs - whatever you call them, they're an essential item for any parent and baby.
-However, with some travel systems costing well over £1,000, it's no surprise that buggy theft is rife.
+Buggy, pram or pushchair – whatever you call yours, it’s an essential item for any parent and baby.
+However, with some travel systems costing well over £1,000, buggy theft is common.

-Take a look at any soft play centre, theme park or cafe and you'll find abandoned and unsecured pushchairs lined up in the corner.
-This plays right into the hands of the opportunistic thief looking to make a quick quid.
+Cast an eye around any soft play centre, theme park or cafe and you'll likely find abandoned and unsecured pushchairs lined up in the corner.

 Top five tips to securing your pram